-Generally speaking, possession of a controlled substance or a felony amount of marijuana is a class D felony in Missouri.
+Possession of a controlled substance or a felony amount of marijuana is a class D felony in Missouri.
 This makes it punishable by a prison sentence up to 7 years in the Department of corrections.
 Other possible sanctions for each drug possession offense include probation, a fine up to $10,000, or a term in the county jail up to one year.

 In recent years, courts have made more treatment options available for first-time, non-violent felony drug offenders.
 In Missouri, most counties have treatment courts set up to allow drug offenders to get treatment, avoid a felony conviction and work to clean their record.
-These courts, however have very stringent requirements and should not be entered into lightly.
+These courts, however, have very stringent requirements and should not be entered into lightly.
 Failure to complete a treatment court will expose you to all the original penalties for the drug possession that have been detailed above.

-Prior and Persistent Drug Offenders
+Prior & Persistent Drug Offenders

 If you have already been charged and convicted with a prior felony drug offense, you know that the penalties you are facing this time around are much harsher.
 Prior and persistent drug statutes in Missouri can increase punishment levels for simple possession from a Class D felony (2 to 7 years) to a Class A felony (10 to 30 years, or life).
-If you already have a drug related conviction and are now facing another one, you need to contact a criminal defense attorney experienced in defending people charged with drug crimes to protect your interests and your freedom.